Why Gratitude is Good for Your Health

 Health benefits of gratitude

 As previously mentioned, sleep is one of the many vital aspects the hypothalamus controls.
 This is activated by gratitude.
-Sleep is connected to many bodily functions, like those related to anxiety, depression, pain and stress, not to mention the immune system.
+Sleep is connected to many bodily functions, like those related to anxiety, depression, pain, and stress, not to mention the immune system.

 The key is what is on our minds when we’re trying to fall asleep.
-If are worried or anxious, then your body’s stress levels increase, reducing your sleep quality, keeping you awake or waking you up.
+If are worried or anxious, then your body’s stress levels increase, reducing your sleep quality, keeping you awake, or waking you up.

 But if you’re thinking about all you’re thankful for, your thoughts will relax you.
 Thus you will fall asleep better.

-Being grateful is a stress-reliever
+Being grateful is a stress reliever

 Sleeping better means being more relaxed, which is not only good for our mental health , but also our heart and nervous system, since it helps us to better manage stress.

 A 2007 study on the benefits of gratitude in people with hypertension showed a significant decrease in their systolic blood pressure.
-What the subjects did was to count their blessings once a week.
+What the subjects did was count their blessings once a week.

 This research also found that keeping a “gratitude diary” can reduce blood pressure by 10%.
 Other studies have shown that gratitude helps decrease cortisol, the stress hormone.
 It has also been linked to higher levels of heart rate variability, a good marker of health status that can help diagnose stress states.